jupyterhub/team-compass/docs/contribute/llm.md

   * We respect **their copyright** over their work and appreciate their shared investment in the scientific open source ecosystem by licensing the materials under the [BSD 3-Clause "New" or "Revised" License](https://github.com/jupyterhub/jupyterhub/blob/main/LICENSE).
   * We respect the **time** taken to read and review contributions, maintinaing a high standard and supportive community engagement.
 * **security**: JupyterHub is trusted infrastructure for hundreds of thousands of users and we prioritize keeping their data, code, and personal configuration information secure.
-* **veracity**: beyond security, we are devoted to accuracy, ensuring our tools do what we think they do.
+* **veracity**: beyond security, we ensure our tools do what we think they do, and that we respect accuracy in communications within and beyond the scientific open source ecosystem.
 * **our global society**: we seek to minimise environmental impact and human exploitation in the development and deployment of JupyterHub infrastructure.

 ## Our concerns